yizh4ng/pokegan/README.md

 # pokegan
 ## Description
-This is a Tensorflow 2 aased pokemon generator using normal GAN.
+This is a Tensorflow 2 based pokemon generator using normal GAN.
 ## How to run
 To do
 ## Credits